Security

 - Not report your activity to law-enforcement authorities.

-- Treat your activity as authorized under the Computer Fraud and Abuse Act (CFAA), the EU NIS2 Directive's national transpositions, and similar laws — provided you (i) act in good faith, (ii) avoid privacy violations and destruction of data, (iii) do not exploit the vulnerability beyond what is necessary to demonstrate it, and (iv) give us reasonable time to fix the issue before public disclosure.
+- Treat your activity as authorised access for the purposes of the Computer Fraud and Abuse Act (CFAA), the UK Computer Misuse Act 1990, Italian Legislative Decree 70/2003, and analogous laws — provided you (i) act in good faith, (ii) avoid privacy violations, service disruption, and destruction of data, (iii) do not exploit the vulnerability beyond what is necessary to demonstrate it, and (iv) give us reasonable time to fix the issue before public disclosure.

 Researchers acting outside this scope are responsible for their own conduct.